sivaprasadreddy/spring-modulith-workshop/workshop/step-5.md

 # 5. Understand NamedInterfaces

+We can expose additional packages or types to other modules using `NamedInterface` annotation.

-**5. Expose `com.sivalabs.bookstore.orders.domain.models` and `com.sivalabs.bookstore.orders.domain.events` packages as named-interfaces.**
+Expose `com.sivalabs.bookstore.orders.domain.models` and `com.sivalabs.bookstore.orders.domain.events` packages as named-interfaces.

 Add `package-info.java` in `com.sivalabs.bookstore.orders.domain.models` package with the following content: